mlschacht/Demultiplex/Assignment-the-first/Answers.md

 We will do this again for all "hopped" indexed reads; an example would be the 4th record of the read 1 and 2 files have a B1 index for read 1, but a A11 index for R2.
 These will be stored in files maybe named unmatched_R1.fastq and unmatched_R2.fastq, regardless of their indexes, as these will be added to the headers for each record as they go into the file.
 This will be repeated again for all unknown files...

 All unknown files are going to be reads where one or both of the indexes are not within our list of known read indexes OR the quality of the read is below the threshold.
 These will go out to only 2 files for each read: unknown_R1.fastq and unknown_R2.fastq.
 The quality threshold can be better determined once we have graphed the quality distribution of all 4 files.

+We will print stats to the terminal including: counts of matched read pairs with their corresponding index, total hopped indexes with their corresponding index pairs, and the total unknown index reads

 3. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).